Megabit/Blazorise/docs/docs/usage/material.md

 ---

 Since Material CSS is based on a Bootstrap you only need to change the css and js sources.
-The code in __ViewImports.cshtml_ will stay the same.
+The code in _ViewImports.cshtml_ will stay the same as in the [Bootstrap]({{ site.baseurl }}{% link docs/usage/bootstrap.md %}).

 1. Install Material provider from nuget.